fchauvel/MAD/README.md

  * Bug Fixes:
     * Fix in the calculation of the throughput and reliability that leaded to negative values
     * Fix the worker behaviour when request have timeout.
 They now check whether the task is still pending before to proceed
+    * Fiz the invoke and query which now wait for acceptance by the server.
+    * Fix the behaviour of the invocation, which take 1 unit of time to send the requests
+    * Fix autoscalling issues that exceeds its limits by one.